 G Town Tours

-We offer free bus tours to acquaint residents and visitors with interesting aspects of the city that they might not otherwise know much about.
-City staff act as tour guides and resources to deepen participants’ knowledge about and appreciation for Greeley’s many assets through bus tours that range from 2 to 3 hours in length.
+The City of Greeley offers FREE tours to acquaint residents and visitors with interesting aspects of our community.
+City staff act as tour guides to deepen participants’ knowledge about and appreciation for Greeley’s many assets through tours that range from 2 to 3 hours in length.
+All tours include some walking, capacity for most tours is 22 guests unless otherwise specified.

 Neighborhood Building Blocks